New York Manumission Society

-The New-York Manumission Society was an American organization founded in 1785 by U.S. Founding Father John Jay, among others, to promote the gradual abolition of slavery and manumission of slaves of African descent within the state of New York.
-The organization was made up entirely of white men, most of whom were wealthy and held influential positions in society.
-Throughout its history, which ended in 1849 after the abolition of slavery in New York, the society battled against the slave trade, and for the eventual emancipation of all the slaves in the state.
-It founded the African Free School for the poor and orphaned children of slaves and free people of color.
+The New York Manumission Society was founded in 1785.
+The term "manumission" is from the Latin meaning "a hand lets go," implying the idea of freeing a slave.
+John Jay, first Chief Justice of the Supreme Court of the United States as well as statesman Alexander Hamilton and the lexicographer Noah Webster, along with many slave holders among its founders.
+Its mandate was to promote gradual emancipation and to advocate for those already emancipated.
+New York ended slavery in 1827.
+The Society was disbanded in 1849, after its mandate was perceived to have been fulfilled.
+In the courts and in the legislature the society battled against the slave trade, and for the eventual emancipation of all the slaves in the state.
+In 1787, they founded the African Free School to teach children of slaves and free people of color, preparing them for life as free citizens.
+The school produced leaders from within New York's Black community.

 Founding

 The New-York Manumission Society was founded in 1785, under the full name "The New-York Society for Promoting the Manumission of Slaves, and Protecting Such of Them as Have Been, or May be Liberated".
 The organization originally comprised a few dozen friends, many of whom were themselves slaveholders at the time.
 The members were motivated in part by the rampant kidnapping of free blacks from the streets of New York, who were then sold into slavery.
 Several of the members were Quakers.

+Meetings were held quarterly.
 Robert Troup presided over the first meeting, which was held on January 25, 1785, at the home of John Simmons, who had space for the nineteen men in attendance since he kept an inn.
 Troup, who owned two slaves, and Melancton Smith were appointed to draw up rules, and John Jay, who owned five slaves, was elected as the Society's first president.

 At the second meeting, held on February 4, 1785, the group grew to 31 members, including Alexander Hamilton.

 The Society formed a ways-and-means committee to deal with the difficulty that more than half of the members, including Troup and Jay, owned slaves (mostly a few domestic servants per household).
-The committee reported a plan for gradual emancipation: members would free slaves then younger than 28 when they reached the age of 35, slaves between 28 and 38 in seven years' time, and slaves over 45 immediately.
-This was voted down, and the committee was dissolved.
+The committee proposed a plan for gradual emancipation: members would free slaves younger than 28 when they reached the age of 35, slaves between 28 and 38 in seven years' time, and slaves over 45 immediately.
+This proposal failed however, and the committee was dissolved.